kpeeters/cadabra2/README.rst

 Linux (openSUSE)
 ~~~~~~~~~~~~~~~~

-For OpenSUSE (tested on 'Leap 15.0', probably also fine with minor
+For openSUSE (tested on 'Leap 15.0', probably also fine with minor
 changes for 'Tumbleweed') you first need to install the dependencies
 with::